thingsboard/thingsboard.github.io/docs/iot-gateway/config/mqtt.md

 ### Section "attributeRequests"

-Configuration in this section are optional.
+This configuration section is optional.

 In order to request client-side or shared device attributes to ThingsBoard server node, Gateway allows sending attribute requests.